AhmadHAW/Hauptprojekt/README.md

 ## Dataset MovieLens
-MovieLens is a non-commercial movie-recommendation dataset.
+MovieLens[7] is a non-commercial movie-recommendation dataset.
 Users can rate films via an [Internet service](https://movielens.org/).
 In its full form, the benchmark dataset consists of 25 million film ratings, 1 million tags applied to 62,000 films and 16,000 users.
 A smaller version consists of 100000 ratings, 3600 tags, applied to 9000 movies and 600 users.
 A data point has the form ```<user, movie, rating, timestamp>```.
 Users are only mapped as IDs.
 Movies have the content <title, ID, genres>.
 For our research question, we are not looking at the tags for now.
 As already mentioned, we have strictly adhered to the Torch Geometric Tutorial when reshaping the data set.
 As a result, we get the following data points for the graph model: ```<user, rates, movie>```, where user and movie only consist of the IDs.
 For the LLM we get the following data points: ```<prompt, label>```, where the prompt is a natural language text consisting of *user ID, movie title, movie genres and movie ID*.
 The label is ```1``` (for user has rated the movie) and ```0``` (for user has not rated the movie).